maithili-k/lsg-pbs/source/pbs-jobs.rst

  .. code-block:: console

   qsub wrapper.sh

   6401.gb-ce-ams.els.sara.nl

-12. This command returns a jobID (6401) that can be used to monitor the progress of the job
+12. This command returns a jobID (e.g., here it is 6401) that can be used to monitor the progress of the job
  .. code-block:: console

   qstat 6401   # replace 6401 with your jobID

   Job ID                    Name             User            Time Use S Queue
   ------------------------- ---------------- --------------- -------- - -----
   6401.gb-ce-wur           wrapper.sh       maithilk        00:00:00 R medium